influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

 ### Send alerts to Discord from a defined handler

+Add a Discord handler that subscribes to the `cpu` by creating a TICKscript that publishes alert messages to a topic.
-The following setup sends an alert to the `cpu` topic with the message, "Hey, check your CPU".
+For example, this configuration will send an alert with the message "Hey, check your CPU".
 A Discord handler is added that subscribes to the `cpu` topic and publishes all alert messages to Discord.